Reviewed: 29th April 2016

 Administrators also noted that a winding up petition had been brought against T&A Kernoghan in recent days, with that petition having subsequently been supported by several of its other creditors.

 According to the Belfast Telegraph, the company owed one of its creditors as much as £800,000 upon its entry into administration, which is now understood to have left that as-yet-unnamed Northern Irish construction sector business in danger of collapse.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.